 Having worked in art galleries, I already had a network of artists.
 The counselling of artists started mostly in 2008-2009 when there was an economic downturn, and social media was rising.
 People were getting interested in Facebook and then Instagram.

 Please do throw some light on how do the artists upgrade their side hustle to a profession?
 How to start an art business?
-What are the initial steps to become an Artist Entrepreneur?
+What are the initial steps to becoming an Artist Entrepreneur?

 One pitfall I find among a few artists is that they try to replicate what the other artists are doing on social media, on Instagram without going deeper and figuring out how the artist is building a community out of social media.
 This particular habit of amateur artists must be rectified.